 Herring came of good working stock, his family having moved from Wiltshire to London, no doubt to exchange country poverty for the boundless opportunities of the capital.
 At some point he fell in with Edward Cross of Exeter Change fame―they ended up marrying two sisters―and possibly worked for him in some capacity.
 The New Road menagerie had originally belonged to Cross, and it may be that he entrusted care of it to his brother-in-law.
 He charged Herring a rent of five pounds a quarter, sold him stock and equipment, and made him the occasional loan of a few pounds.
 And there Herring prospered.
 His neighbours were craftsmen and tradesmen of every description, and the noises and smells of the menagerie would have blended seamlessly with the clanking of the masons’ mallets and the stench of the animal glue from the scagliola works.

 He handled all manner of birds and animals for all manner of clients, maintaining a fleet of haulage caravans, and eventually even moving into a parallel market as an agent for the letting of country properties and the employment of gamekeepers.
 So much so that in 1838 he was able to settle up with Cross and buy the unexpired lease on the menagerie for the sum of one hundred pounds.
 Blood, as they say, is thicker than water.

 But Herring was more than just a business associate.
 When in March 1826 the elephant in the Exeter Change menagerie went berserk, he it was who saved the day.
 Cross had tried and failed to poison the poor animal.
 Herring adopted a less subtle tactic, which involved a brace of muskets supplied by a gunsmith in High Holborn.
 What happened next was truly horrific.
-I will spare the reader the details—they are available here in another of my posts—and put on record only the words of the heroic Herring.
+I will spare the reader the details, and put on record only the words of the heroic Herring.
 “He’s down, boys!” he cried to his comrades-in-arms as the mighty beast fell to its knees.
 “He’s down!”